audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 ­
 **André**

 UK guitar music is cool again.
 Thank the heavens.
-Squid's debut album [_Bright Green Field_](/reviews/squid-bright-green-field/) is a bold statement that showcases enormous potential for the future, and lead single “Narrator” is the greatest example of what the band are capable of.
+Squid’s debut album [_Bright Green Field_](/reviews/squid-bright-green-field/) is a bold statement that showcases enormous potential for the future, and lead single “Narrator” is the greatest example of what the band are capable of.
 A sprawling sonic adventure that travels through post-punk, psychedelia, and krautrock, with tension-building sections drawing comparisons to the likes of [Radiohead](/reviews/radiohead-ok-computer/) and [Arcade Fire](/reviews/arcade-fire-funeral/).
-That's not to say “Narrator” is derivative in any way, more so a splendidly cohesive mix of influences.
+That’s not to say “Narrator” is derivative in any way, more so a splendidly cohesive mix of influences.

-The songs climactic peak is a stunning, spine-tingling moment; an avalanche of sounds that tumble alongside Ollie Judge's hypnotic cries of 'I play mine' and Martha Skye Murphy's haunting wailing.
+The songs climactic peak is a stunning, spine-tingling moment; an avalanche of sounds that tumble alongside Ollie Judge’s hypnotic cries of 'I play mine’ and Martha Skye Murphy’s haunting wailing.
 Spellbinding.
-“Narrator” was released way back in January, and it's been a constant favourite of mine ever since.
+“Narrator” was released way back in January, and it’s been a constant favourite of mine ever since.
 Groovy, freakish, and utterly sublime.

 **Rachael**